December 8, 2022

 The conversion data is available in various places of the Google Analytics 4 interface.
 To name a few (but this list is definitely not complete):

-- Configure > Conversions section in the left sidebar menu.
+- Admin > Conversions section in the left sidebar menu.
 This place is like an overview of all events that you have marked as conversions.

 - If you have implemented Ecommerce tracking, the data will appear in the Monetization reports